 “Creativity is magic.
-Don’t examine it too closely.” ~ Edward Albee
+Don’t examine it too closely.” ~ Edward A. Albee.

-There are days when I only want to paint the way children do.
-They don’t worry too much about the outcome of their playful experiments with paint; they just get as much colour as quickly as they can on the piece of paper in front of them.
+They don’t worry too much about the outcome of their playful experiments; they quickly get as much colour and shapes on the paper in front of them.

 Adults forget the importance of play.
-Everything has to have a purpose, a goal, an end result.
+Everything has to have a purposeful end result.

 Today, there was no goal.
 I was just having fun splashing paint around, another creative exercise.
 I added doodles to a few of the flowers I painted.

 So remember Albee’s words…don’t examine these flowers too closely!